From Minor Repairs To Major Replacement

 EPDM Roofing

-On the other side of the debate, we have another popular flat roofing material, EPDM.
+On the other side of the debate, another popular flat roofing material is EPDM.
 It stands for Ethylene Propylene Diene Monomer, which is the chemical component used to make this single-ply roofing system.
 This formula created a durable rubber material that provides excellent resistance to weathering and aging.

 TPO vs. EPDM Roofing Systems: A Broader Comparison